 What is OWASP?

 The Open Web Application Foundation is dedicated to creating a safer web application environment.
-It offers articles, tools, technologies, and forums for free to empower every developer to create secure code.
+It offers free articles, tools, technologies, and forums to empower every developer to create secure code.
 One of its most well-known projects is the OWASP Top 10.

 What is OWASP Top 10?

 OWASP Top 10 is a publicly shared list of the 10 most critical web application security vulnerabilities according to the Open Web Application Security Project In 2017.
 According to OWASP, a vulnerability is a weakness in an application that allows a malevolent party to cause harm to the application’s stakeholders (owners, users, etc.).

 The OWASP Top 10 list is developed by web application security experts worldwide and is regularly updated.
 It aims to educate companies on vulnerabilities and critical security risks they must mitigate to secure their web application.

 This list is also under development for mobile applications.

 Next to the Top 10 list, OWASP also publishes and maintains the following resources: